1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 practicing iconClassical Position

 Classical position is the most traditional of the three sitting styles.
-It requires use of an armless chair and a small footstool.
+It requires use of an armless chair and a footstool.
 Don't have a footstool?
-Substitute a yoga block, stack of books, bricks, etc.
+Substitute a yoga block, stack of books, a couple bricks, etc.

 Footstool | Guitar footstools may be folded flat for storage and are adjustable for height. | Image courtesy Cahaya